 - Write the script that you would like to use.

-- Register the script in cPanel so that it is associated with the hookable event.
+- Register the script in cPanel to be associated with the hookable event.

 Identifying the appropriate Hookable Event